Configurable Workflow

 Pausing for a quick feasibility check

 While the long-term plan was to offer a dedicated live monitoring screen for real-time workflow tracking, early technical discussions revealed that this would significantly delay delivery.
-To meet business timelines while still improving user experience, we adopted a traditional grid layout for workflow monitoring in the initial release.
+To meet business timelines while still improving user experience, I adopted a traditional grid layout for workflow monitoring in the initial release.

 Grid view showing ongoing step with mixed sub-task statuses